Jos Plateau: People

 The Jos Plateau lies in the Nigerian Middle Belt, and even in this region known for cultural diversity, it is unusually diverse.
 Barbour et al. (1982:49) show over 60 ethno-linguistic groups on the plateau.
 Most of the plateau's languages are in the Chadic family, which is part of the Afro-Asiatic family.
 Two of the Plateau's largest ethnic groups are the Berom, in the northern Plateau, and the Ngas in the southeast.
 Smaller groups include the Mwaghavul, Pyem, Ron, Afizere, Anaguta, Aten, Irigwe, Chokfem, Kofyar, Kulere, Miship, Mupun and Montol.

 The state's 3.2 million inhabitants are made up of more than 50 ethnic groups out of Nigeria's 374 tribes, making it a tiny version of Nigeria in terms of variety.
-In addition, the state is home to sizable populations of Hausa-Fulani, Igbo, and Yoruba immigrants (also known as farmers as opposed to herders who go around).
+In addition, the state is home to sizeable populations of Hausa-Fulani, Igbo, and Yoruba immigrants (also known as farmers as opposed to herders who go around).

 The Jos Plateau is home to the ancient Nok culture, known for its remarkable terracotta artwork.
 After the British colonization of Nigeria, Jos Plateau became a mining region and one of the most important tourist destinations in Nigeria, but touristic activity was impeded in early 21st century by a new conflict between Christians and Muslims as a result of tribal and political differences between the inhabitants of the Jos Plateau.

 Threats and conservation

 The Jos plateau is a heavily populated area with loss of native savanna and woodland to farmland conversion and firewood collection; remaining native fauna is predominantly limited to small areas in the more remote areas and river embankments.
-There is currently no conservation program for this ecoregion.
+There is currently no conservation program for this eco-region.
 Due to tin mining activity some 320 km^{2} of agricultural land has been disturbed.
 The situation has been improved since by local farmers due to usage of traditional as well as modern fertilisation methods which combined includes manure, urban waste ash and inorganic fertilizers.
 Approximately 1,199 km^{2}, or 9%, of the ecoregion is in protected areas.
 Protected areas include the Jarawa Hill, Jere, Rafin Bawa, Panshanu, Guram River, Assob Bachit, Kurra Jekko, and Abak River forest reserves.